 Once you’ve created your collection, click on it.

-You can then add a new article using the green button on the right-hand side of the screen.
+You can then add a new article using the “Create new article” button on the right-hand side of the screen.

-You can add as many articles as you like, covering all aspects of your product.
+You can add as many articles as possible covering all aspects of your product.

-If you have multiple team members working on your self-service documentation, you’ll be able to quickly see who’s created the articles, and the status (Draft or Public) of them.
+If you have multiple team members working on your help center, you’ll be able to quickly see who’s created the articles and their status (Draft or Public) of them.

-To help ensure your customers can find your articles in your knowledge base, you can add keywords to it in a few clicks.
+To help ensure your customers can find your articles in your help center, you can add keywords to them in a few clicks.

 When a customer or potential customer searches your knowledge base for help (accessible from the Customerly live chat or in your help center), articles that match based on keywords will automatically be suggested.

-For example, if I was looking for help setting up my Customerly NPS, all I need to do is search in the live chat, and I’ll automatically be suggested articles to help with my problem.
+For example, if I am looking for help setting up my NPS, all I need to do is search in the live chat, and I’ll automatically be suggested articles to help with my problem.